kilmajster/ngrok-spring-boot-starter/README.md

 # ngrok-spring-boot-starter

-This starter allows you to publish your locally running spring boot application to the Web !
-So every time you want to share your application with your colleague, you'll be able to do it by sending him a link read from the application logs
+This starter allows you to publish your locally running spring boot application to the Web!
+So every time you want to share your application with your colleague, you'll be able to do it by sending him a link from the application logs!

 ![](https://raw.githubusercontent.com/createam-labs/ngrok-spring-boot-starter/development/ngrok-sample-screenshot.png
 )[]()